 Perhaps the most coverage in the coming weeks will be devoted to Democrat Senators.
 Why?
 Because this is a time for them to bloviate without consequence.
 It doesn’t really matter how they vote during the final confirmation.
 With a clear Republican Senate majority, Nauert is a shoo-in.
 The opposition party can flap their collective toothless gums to contentment knowing that few people in their voter-base care who becomes the U.N.
 Ambassador as long as the Donkeys are “Resisting!
 Resisting!
 Resisting!” all that President Trump does.

 Will Heather Nauert’s appointment signal the end of relations with the U.N.?
 The beginning of the Apocalypse?
 Or something much, much worse?
-Rest assured that the media and Democrats will do their level best to prey on all of your greatest fears for the sake of a 30-second soundbite and a spark of pleasure in knowing that no matter what, they are always morally, and politically, correct.We value your comments!
-Please weigh in on our comment section below.
+Rest assured that the media and Democrats will do their level best to prey on all of your greatest fears for the sake of a 30-second soundbite and a spark of pleasure in knowing that no matter what, they are always morally, and politically, correct.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com